ChameleonCiskoCZ/Proton-Improvements/README.md

 # Proton-Improvements
-set toolkit.legacyUserProfileCustomizations.stylesheets to true in about:config
-drop downloaded chrome folder inside your profile folder
+set toolkit.legacyUserProfileCustomizations.stylesheets to true in about:config and drop downloaded chrome folder inside your profile folder